Vacancy – Editor of #theBOUblog

 #theBOUblog

-#theBOUblog has been an integral part of this engagement for the last decade.
-The most-visited section of the BOU website, #theBOUblog delivers twice-weekly articles on papers published in IBIS and other journals, as well as covering a broad range of topics, from the use of social media to diversity issues within ornithology.
+The BOU is widely recognised as a leader in the use of social media in ornithology, and #theBOUblog is an integral part of this engagement.
+The most-visited section of the BOU website, #theBOUblog delivers regular post on papers published in IBIS and other journals, as well as covering a broad range of topics, from the use of social media to diversity issues within ornithology.

 The role of Blog Editor